bareos/bareos/README.md

           * Use native libraries available in OBS for MINGW32 and MINGW64 (no more deppkgs)
           * No longer based on archaic build system but state of the art and maintained OBS crosscompiling
       * Automatic creation of NSI installer packages
-          * Supports of silient installs
+          * Supports of silent installs
   * OBS uses source services to checkout current software directly from git
       * see http://en.opensuse.org/openSUSE:Build_Service_private_instance_software_live_cycle